-a.
+- a.
 Prosecution and Maintenance by AMI.
-Within [ Confidential] of the Effective Date, AMI shall provide instructions to USC such that USC may direct its patent counsel to transfer the prosecution and maintenance of the PATENTS to AMI's patent counsel (such transfer, the "Transfer of Control.")
-Immediately upon the Transfer of Control and thereafter for the remaining term of this Agreement, AMI shall, at its sole expense, file, prosecute and maintain the PATENTS (or shall cause the PATENTS to be filed, prosecuted and maintained) using patent counsel reasonably acceptable to USC, during the course of this Agreement and during the course of any sublicense agreement.
+Within [\\\ Confidential] of the Effective Date, AMI shall provide instructions to USC such that USC may direct its patent counsel to transfer the prosecution and maintenance of the PATENTS to AMI's patent counsel (such transfer, the "Transfer of Control.")
+Immediately upon the Transfer of Control and thereafter for the remaining term of this Agreement, AMI shall, at its sole expense, file, prosecute and maintain the PATENTS (or shall cause the PATENTS to be filed, prosecuted and maintained) using patent counsel reasonably acceptable to USC, during the course of this Agreement and during the course of any sublicense agreement. - b.

-b.
 Copies of Patent Correspondence.
-Subsequent to any Transfer of Control, AMI or AMI's patent counsel shall (i) timely provide USC with copies of all official actions, notices or other correspondence received from the U.S. Patent and Trademark Office or any foreign equivalent pertaining to the PATENTS, (ii) provide USC with filed applications and/or responses and any correspondence sent to the U.S. Patent and Trademark Office or any foreign equivalents thereof.
+Subsequent to any Transfer of Control, AMI or AMI's patent counsel shall (i) timely provide USC with copies of all official actions, notices or other correspondence received from the U.S. Patent and Trademark Office or any foreign equivalent pertaining to the PATENTS, (ii) provide USC with filed applications and/or responses and any correspondence sent to the U.S. Patent and Trademark Office or any foreign equivalent pertaining to the PATENTS, and (iii) provide USC with the original issued patent documents, certificates or the equivalents thereof. - c.

-c.
 Abandonment of Patent Rights.
-At least [ Confidential] prior to any potential ABANDONMENT of any pending or issued PATENT by AMI, AMI shall provide written notice to USC, and AMI shall not ABANDON any PATENT without the prior written consent by USC, such written consent not to be unreasonably withheld, conditioned or delayed.
+At least [\\\ Confidential] prior to any potential ABANDONMENT of any pending or issued PATENT by AMI, AMI shall provide written notice to USC, and AMI shall not ABANDON any PATENT without the prior written consent by USC, such written consent not to be unreasonably withheld, conditioned or delayed.
 Upon USC's consent and AMI's election to ABANDON any PATENT, all rights granted by USC under said PATENT and AMI's patent prosecution and maintenance obligations shall revert to USC.